 Approval of the amendment to the Company's Amended Certificate of Incorporation to change the Company's name requires the affirmative vote of a majority of all votes entitled to be cast by holders of record of Capital Stock.
-Abstentions and broker shares that are not voted on the matter will have the same effect as a "no" vote.
+Abstentions and broker shares that are not voted on the matter will have the effect of votes against the resolution.